 Fundamental Forecast for the US Dollar: Neutral

-- According to the IG Client Sentiment Index, the US Dollar has a bullish bias ahead of the September Fed meeting.
+- According to the IG Client Sentiment Index, the US Dollar has a mixed bias heading into the last week of August.

-US Economic Calendar Packed, Eyes on Fed Meeting
+US Economic Calendar Not Waiting on Jackson Hole

-- On Friday, September 24, the August US new home sales report will be released and Fed Chair Powell will deliver a speech.
+- On Tuesday, August 24, the July US new home sales report will be released.

 For full US economic data forecasts, view the DailyFX economic calendar.

 All Eyes (and Ears) on Fed Chair Powell

 If only to highlight how far delta variant concerns have come in recent weeks, the Jackson Hole Economic Policy Symposium has shifted from in-person to a virtual event this coming week.
 The event, titled “Macroeconomic Policy in an Uneven Economy,” is likely to stir volatility in financial markets at the end of the week and the start of the next.

 Fed Chair Jerome Powell’s speech at Jackson Hole is vaguely titled “The Economic Outlook,” and is set to take place on Friday, August 27 at 10 EDT/14 GMT.
 The mysterious title will only incentivize Fed watchers to look for more clues that a Fed taper is nearing, insofar as the reaction to the July FOMC minutes has proved consistent with the historical precedent establish around the 2013/2014 taper timeline.

 We can measure whether a Fed rate hike is being priced-in using Eurodollar contracts by examining the difference in borrowing costs for commercial banks over a specific time horizon in the future.
 Chart 1 below showcases the difference in borrowing costs – the spread – for the September 2021 and December 2023 contracts, in order to gauge where interest rates are headed in the interim period between September 2021 and December 2023.